twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 ## The Standard Runtime: nandos

-For now, until Achilles and I flesh this out, let's just imagine nandos as a function and some associated data:
+For now, until we flesh this out, let's just imagine nandos as a function and some associated data:

 ```{rust}
 #[nando]